bt4222g4/BT4222-Group04-HM-Recommendation/README.md

 # BT4222 Group 04 — H&M Personalised Fashion Recommendations

-This repository contains the source code and datasets for the BT4222 project, which builds a fashion recommendation pipeline on the [H&M Personalised Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) dataset from Kaggle.
+This repository contains the source code for the BT4222 project, which builds a fashion recommendation pipeline on the [H&M Personalised Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data) dataset from Kaggle.

 ---